-Bitrate: 115200 bps Data bits: 8 Stop bits: 1 Parity: None
+Bitrate: 115200 bps

+8 Data bits: Stop bits: 1 Parity: None

-A NMEA-like communication protocol is used to deliver level measurements over the RS-232 interface.
-Detailed description of the protocol is given in chapter 8 of this user manual.
+A NMEA-like communication protocol is used to deliver snow level measurements over the RS-232 interface.
+A detailed description of the protocol is given in chapter 7 of this user manual.

-Serial RS-485 interface is used for connecting multiple level meters to a single data logger.
-RS-485 interface uses a different protocol then the protocol used over RS-232 interface, in order to allow multiple level meters connected on a single RS-485 bus.
-The main difference from the protocol used over RS-232 interface is that the level measurements are not reported automatically but are instead reported only after being requested by the master device (data logger unit).
-LX-80 supports Modbus protocol over RS-485 bus.
-Detailed description of the protocol is given in chapter 8 of this user manual.
+Serial RS-485 interface is used for connecting multiple snow level sensors to a single data logger.
+RS-485 interface uses a different protocol then the protocol used over RS-232 interface, in order to allow multiple snow level sensors connected on a single RS-485 bus.
+The main difference from the protocol used over RS-232 interface is that the snow depth measurements are not reported automatically but are instead reported only after being requested by the master device (data logger unit).
+LX-80S supports Modbus protocol over RS-485 bus.
+A detailed description of the protocol is given in chapter 7 of this user manual.